cossacklabs/product-docs/content/acra/configuring-maintaining/key-storing/kv-stores.md

 {{< hint warning >}}
 **Note:**
 Currently, in-memory cache could be used only for keystore `v1`.
-For keystore `v2` AcraServer/AcraTranslator will be halted.
+Im-memory cache is not supported if keystore `v2` is used, AcraServer/AcraTranslator will be halted.
 {{< /hint>}}

 #### Example